top of page

 This happens on every Election Day in primaries, in the general election, and in city, county and school board races.

-It happens to Republicans, Democrats and independents.
+It will happen to Republicans, Democrats and independents on Nov.
+5.

 It could happen to you.